-Perhaps you’ve been offered a job package with a combination of salary, benefits, and stock options.
-But you’re trying to decide if you should take those employee stock options and you’re wondering how do options work anyway?
-Is it worth taking a lower salary offer in exchange for stock options?
+Perhaps you’ve been offered a job package with a combination of salary, benefits, and employee stock options.
+In order to make an informed decision, it helps to know how employee stock options (ESOs) work.
+Knowing the basics can be especially important if you’re considering taking a lower salary offer in exchange for ESOs.

 What Are Employee Stock Options?